AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/snowflake.md

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.

-This tutorial walks you through the steps to create a base connection for [!DNL Snowflake] using the [[!DNL Flow Service] API](<https://www.adobe.io/experience-platform-apis/references/flow-service/>).
+Use the following tutorial to learn how to create a base connection for [!DNL Snowflake] using the [[!DNL Flow Service] API](<https://www.adobe.io/experience-platform-apis/references/flow-service/>).

 ## Getting started